yixin0829/sapere-aude/tips/spark_sql_basic.md

         , CASE WHEN ...
 THEN ...
             WHEN ...
 THEN ...
             ELSE ...
-END AS cool_name
+END AS coolName
         , AVG(...)
 AS funColName
         ...
     -- for joining